 Restaurant Winter Specials

 From street food to gourmet tasting menus, eating out here is a foodie’s delight all year round.
 But a bonus of visiting Cape Town in winter is that many restaurants offer specials.
 These set menus or discounts are a chance to sample amazing food at low season prices.
-Google for latest winter deals in Cape Town restaurants.
-And try Dineplan to search by cuisine, attribute ( fireplace/views/sunset etc), price and rating.
+Try Dineplan to search by cuisine, attribute ( fireplace/views/sunset etc), price and rating.

 More Cape Town winter treats